warhornmedia/build-book-composite-action/README.md

 ## How to use these Github Action scripts

+In general, if you are building a Warhorn Classics book, you don't need to worry about these, as the correct automation is already in place.
+However, two of these scripts, setup-bookdown and build-book, could be useful for anybody who wants to automate building a bookdown book with consistent results and easy control over the various software versions used.

+## Script details

 ### render-classics-work

 This is a script that will do everything necessary to create a Warhorn Classics work via bookdown.
 Afterwards, it needs only to be deployed.